sharmavins23/file-server/README.md

-# Node Fileserver
+# File Server

+This project is part of a collection of teaching projects intended for beginner, intermediate, or even advanced programmers to learn and apply their skills.
+These projects require little to no prior programming experience, but generate a large amount of knowledge quickly.

-This is a small fileserver project intended for teaching purposes.
-The server is capable of running as an HTTP structure, through Express.JS as a middleware.
+This is a small file server written in Node JavaScript.
+The server is capable of running as an HTTP server structure, through Express.JS as a middleware.
+The project can serve files and be extremely flexible, and additional routes and resources can be added with minimal coding effort or experience.

-In order to create more routes, one can go into the `/routes` folder.
+A full documentation on how one would go about creating, updating, or improving this project (from near scratch!) is provided in the `/docs` folder.
+The index of that folder also contains a summary of the individual portions.

 # License TL;DR